Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 I-95 is a long-haul route.
 Truck drivers traveling from Florida to New England pass through Richmond, and many are pushing the limits of federal hours-of-service regulations by the time they reach Central Virginia.

-The Federal Motor Carrier Safety Regulations limit how long truck drivers can be behind the wheel:
+The Federal Motor Carrier Safety Regulations limit how long truck drivers can be behind the wheel.

 But violations happen constantly.
 In cases we’ve handled, electronic logging device (ELD) data has revealed drivers who falsified their logs, drove while exhausted, or were pressured by their employers to meet unrealistic delivery deadlines.
 Learn how hours of service violations by truckers can lead to terrible accidents.